X-Seti/Off-cuts/README.md

 Someone might find simple little bash scripts, Odds and Ends, useful.
+These scripts work for me, mostly! - use at your own risk!
 X-Seti

 Wallpaper-dim.sh -- Run from Crontab or bash.
 Dims the wallpaper depending on the time of day.
 Very dark at midnight.

+plasma-backup-script.sh -- script backup Plasma desktop 5/6, all files, configs and deps.

 OrangePi5-hdmi-in-record.sh -- OrangePi5-Plus HDMI in (record and view).